Juvenile Dermatomyositis: Symptoms and Treatment

 Living with Juvenile Dermatomyositis

 Living with juvenile dermatomyositis can be challenging, but with proper management and support, children can lead fulfilling lives.
-It is essential to work closely with a healthcare team, including pediatric rheumatologists, physical therapists, and nutritionists, to develop a comprehensive care plan.
+To develop a comprehensive care plan, it is essential to work closely with a healthcare team that includes pediatric rheumatologists, physical therapists, and nutritionists.

 Support and Resources